cvillagrasa/IfcOpenHouse/README.md

 helping with [Git-friendly
 Jupyter](https://nbdev.fast.ai/tutorials/git_friendly_jupyter.html).

-## Generation

-Go to [generation](00_generation.ipynb) in order to find the extensive instructions for the IfcOpenHouse generation 🚀.

-## Install
+## Getting started / local installation

 These set of notebooks 📒 may be conveniently browsed through their Quarto website 🌎, or alternatively be run on your own end by cloning the repository.
+For the former, refer to the following section.
 For the latter, follow these installation instructions 📝.

 You’ll need
 [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) 🐍